- Choirs may enter more than one category.

 - Onward travel.

 Our carefully selected and experienced partner, Rayburn Tours, will work with you to create an itinerary that is tailored to your group’s specific requirements, ensuring that you have a musical experience to remember.
 Purchase of a Festival Package is not a prerequisite to compete.
-Please note, International Choral Festival Wales assumes no responsibility for any Festival Package agreed between participants and Rayburn Tours.
+Please note, International Choral Festival Cardiff assumes no responsibility for any Festival Package agreed between participants and Rayburn Tours.

 - Participation in the Festival implies acceptance of all rules & selection process.